StorytellerIgneel/BookStop-A-Book-Reading-and-Social-Mobile-Application/README.md

-# 📚 Wireless_Y2S3 – Smart Wireless Bookshelf App
+# 📚 BookStop: A Book Reading and Social Mobile Application

 An end-to-end digital bookshelf platform with real-time communication, offline reading, and a self-hosted backend architecture — designed for speed, scalability, and student communities.